zewdu444/vet_clinic_database/README.md

 - [🤝 Contributing](#contributing)
 - [⭐️ Show your support](#support)
 - [🙏 Acknowledgements](#acknowledgements)

 - [📝 License](#license)

 <!-- PROJECT DESCRIPTION -->

 # 📖 Vet Clinic Database <a name="about-project"></a>

-> demonstrated the use of PostgreSQL SQL commands for tasks such as creating a database and table, inserting data into the table, and executing various queries with different parameters.
+> demonstrated the use of PostgreSQL commands for tasks such as creating a database and table, inserting data into the table, and executing various queries with different parameters.

 ## 🛠 Built With <a name="built-with"></a>